nobejs/docs/docs/installation.md

 Nobejs is Open Source under MIT License and lives at [Github](https://github.com/nobejs/nobejs)

+Nobe is a NodeJS framework, so you need to have some NodeJS setup on your machine.
+You can go to official site of NodeJS on how to install it: https://nodejs.org/en/download/

 You can currently run Nobe following:

 1. Nobe Releases are at https://github.com/nobejs/nobejs/releases